GBP Suspended for Keyword Stuffing: How to Fix It

 As of April 2026, keyword stuffing in the business name field remains the single most common trigger behind GBP suspensions — accounting for roughly 1 in 3 cases I handle.
 Google's 2026 name-field enforcement has only gotten stricter.

 GBP keyword stuffing suspension happens when your business name contains words beyond your legal name — location terms, service descriptors, or promotional language.
 Google detects these patterns automatically and suspends the profile, often within hours.
-This guide covers identification, correction, documentation, and reinstatement step by step.
+This guide covers identification, correction, documentation, and reinstatement step by step — for context on the different suspension types Google uses, see our breakdown.

 Your business disappeared from Google Maps.
 The dashboard shows "suspended."
 Calls stopped coming in.
 Revenue drops by the hour.